www.prepareforcanada.com

 What is a Statutory Holiday in Canada?

-During a ‘stat holiday’ most employees can take a day off of work and still receive their regular pay.
-In most provinces, when a statutory holiday falls on a Saturday or Sunday, the vacation day will usually fall on the following workday.
-Most stores and banks are closed on stat holidays, and there is no mail service.
+In most provinces, when a statutory holiday falls on a Saturday or Sunday, the vacation day will fall on the following workday.
+This allows people to plan for a long weekend!

-National Statutory Holidays in Canada
+National Statutory Holiday Dates in Canada

-New Year’s Day
+New Year’s Day:

 Celebrates the first day of the calendar year